-In 2001 she was elected a Fellow of Clare Hall, where she is currently a Tutor, Praelector, and Editor of the Clare Hall Review.
+In 2001 she was elected a Fellow of Clare Hall, where she is currently a Tutor and Praelector.
+For 12 years she was Editor of the Clare Hall Review.
 She is an Affiliated Lecturer in the Faculty of English, University of Cambridge.

 Dr Tate specialises in the study of nineteenth- and twentieth-century literature, with a particular interest in war writings from the Crimea to Viet Nam.
 She also works on psychoanalysis and literature, childhood in literature, and literature in history.

 Her teaching includes nineteenth- and twentieth-century British literature and twentieth-century American literature for undergraduate papers in Cambridge.
 She also supervises MPhil and PhD students, mainly on topics in early twentieth-century literature, with special interests in the First World War; literature and psychoanalysis; literature and history.
 Authors she teaches include Dickens, Tennyson, Robert Browning, George Eliot, Dorothy Richardson, Katherine Mansfield, H.D., Elizabeth Bowen, Conrad, and D.H.
 Lawrence, as well as Vietnamese-American authors Angie Chau, Thuy Le, Linh Dinh, Bich Minh Nguyen, Aimee Phan, Andrew Pham, Viet Nguyen, and others.
 She has a special interest in the writings of Virginia Woolf.